 - Hotel Wandl: The modern rooms are a complete contrast to the old buildings that surround the hotel.
 This four-star location is about 200 metres from St. Stephen’s Cathedral, making it another top choice for those ready for sightseeing.

-✔ Best area to stay for parks & the arts
+✔ Best place to stay in Vienna for parks & the arts

 Leopoldstadt is one half of an island near the centre of Vienna.
 It’s surrounded by the Danube on all sides, except the northern border with the neighbouring Brigittenau district.